6 Easy Ways to Cut Pizza Calories

-Unfortunately American food manufacturers have turned this Mediterranean masterpiece into a caloric monstrosity with enough sodium and fat per slice to make an artery cry.
+Pizza shouldn’t be that bad for you.
+Heck, it’s basically a Caprese salad on some bread, right?
+Unfortunately, American food manufacturers have turned this Mediterranean masterpiece into a caloric monstrosity with enough sodium and fat per slice to make an artery cry.
 Welp.
 But pizza is delicious, and we want you to enjoy it.
 And you can!
-With these 6 simple pizza rules you can make a regular pizza night support your weight loss goals—and even improve your health!
+With these six simple rules to cut pizza calories, you can make a regular pizza night support your weight loss goals—and even improve your health.
 Mangia, mangia!

 Don’t Be Plain